Raymond Baten

-Raymond Baten (born 26 January 1989) is an Aruban international footballer who plays for Dutch club ASV De Dijk, as a midfielder.
+Raymond Baten (born 26 January 1989) is an Aruban retired footballer who played as a midfielder.

-Career
+Club career

-Baten has played for Voorschoten '97, FC Rijnvogels, RKVV Westlandia, Quick (H) and ASV De Dijk.
+Born in Delft, Baten started playing youth football at local side Vitesse Delft and in the academies of ADO Den Haag and Ajax.
+He has played for senior teams Voorschoten '97, FC Rijnvogels, RKVV Westlandia, Quick (H) and ASV De Dijk, whom he joined in 2017.
+He returned to Quick after a spell at Quick Boys in January 2020.

+International career

 He made his international debut for Aruba in 2011.

 International goals

 Scores and results list Aruba's goal tally first.